Deep generative priors for 3D brain analysis: Experiments

 \subsection{Hyperparameter studies}

-Figure~\ref{fig:tau_ablation} reports results across a range of likelihood precision values $\tau$, informed by prior work~\citet{Zheng2025} and synthetic data (see Appendix~\ref{sec:synthetic_data}).
-Image restoration performs best with moderate $\tau$ (0.025), balancing data fidelity and prior regularization, while inpainting benefits from lower $\tau$ (0.005) to better preserve subject-specific features, highlighting the importance of task-specific tuning.
+Figure~\ref{fig:tau_ablation} reports results across a range of likelihood noise values $\sigma$, informed by prior work~\citet{Zheng2025} and synthetic data (see Appendix~\ref{sec:synthetic_data}).
+Although restoration tasks tend to perform best at $\sigma = 0.01$, both restoration and inpainting achieve strong results at $\sigma = 0.005$, providing a good balance between data fidelity and prior regularization.
+We therefore use $\sigma = 0.005$ in our analysis to ensure that our method can be applied across these tasks without requiring hyperparameter tuning.